jingcjie/FairMOT-mindspore-jupyter/README.md

 FairMOT itself does not emphasize the type of model neural network, as long as the encoder-decoder type is satisfied.
 Here we use HR-Net (the previous paper of the same institution) as the specific model used.

-### data set
+### Dataset
-Since there are many datasets used by FairMOT, the specific file structure refers to the [Dataset] (https://github.com/Zhongdao/Towards-Realtime-MOT/blob/master/DATASET_ZOO.md).
+Since there are many datasets used by FairMOT, the specific file structure refers to the [Dataset](https://github.com/Zhongdao/Towards-Realtime-MOT/blob/master/DATASET_ZOO.md).
 In the implementation using MindSpore, unlike pytorch, we do not need to inherit the parent class in Mindspore.
 The implemented dataset class only needs to implement the three functions of init, get_item, and len.
 The dataset needs to be passed to GeneratorDataset in mindspore.dataset to use.